-- Individual APIs are reusable. - We can use one to post a photo to Facebook. - However, APIs are often not substitutable. - If we want to post photos to Facebook or Twitter, the APIs can't be swapped. - We should be able to choose and swap APIs that perform the same kind of functionality.
+- Individual APIs are reusable. - We can use one to post a photo to Facebook. - However, APIs are often not substitutable. - If we want to post photos to Facebook or Twitter, the APIs can't be swapped. - API design should center around common interaction patterns. - Like human-based interaction.